Aalapsec/toolkit-pit/README.md

 # Pit-Tools
-Toolkit for converting normal Ubuntu machine into Hacking machine.
+Toolkit/scripts for converting normal Ubuntu machine into Hacking machine.
+These tools/scripts we used in project pit1.

  &minus; Project Pit1